eihabkhan/eihabkhan-taas-frontend-challenge/README.md

 ### Code

 I had 6 days to work on this challenge.
-Since my knowledge on Vue was very limited - it still is- I wanted to spend as much time as possible reading the docs, so I spent the first 3 days just reading the docs and watching course videos.
+Since my knowledge on Vue was very limited (It still is!)
+I wanted to spend as much time as possible reading the docs, so I spent the first 3 days just reading the docs and watching course videos.

 ## Tools Used